Credell Calhoun

-Credell Calhoun (born May 20, 1943) is an American businessman and Democratic Party politician who has served in the Mississippi House of Representatives.
-He served as a member of the Mississippi House of Representatives from the 68th District from 2003 to 2020.
-Calhoun decided not to run for reelection in 2019.
-He is a Democrat.
+Credell Calhoun (born May 20, 1943) is an American businessman and Democratic Party politician who served in the Mississippi House of Representatives, representing the 68th District from 1980 to 1992 and 2004 to 2020.
+Calhoun decided not to run for reelection in 2019 to run for a position on the Hinds County Board of Supervisors.
+He lost re-election to the board in a 2023 primary.